Benjampo/digital_archives_converter/readMe.md

 ## Tips

 - If you have issues running the script 2 times in a row (keyboard stuck).
 Go to action menu `cmd + shift + p` and select `Terminal: Focus on terminal`
+- If you encounter error, for example with missing 'unoconv', try to restart the service, or restart your computer.